fabianpimminger/cookiefox/readme.txt

 == Description ==

 CookieFox helps you to make your WordPress site compliant with privacy laws such as GDPR by providing an easy to use and customizable cookie notice.
-It is optimized for performance and having a minimal impact on loading times.
+It is optimized for performance and to have a minimal impact on loading times.

 == Key Features ==